-With so much to see around Loch Lomond & The Trossachs National Park, the best way to experience it is by boat.
+With so much to see around Loch Lomond & The Trossachs National Park, a great way to experience it is by boat.

 There are trips around Loch Lomond which suit all budgets.
 This makes it a great day out for families with kids.

-The areas which surround Loch Lomond are very special.
+The areas surrounding Loch Lomond are very special.
 If you are looking for things to do in the Trossachs you will find many outdoor adventures, glens, mountains and beaches around here!

-While you visiting Arrochar, make sure you book in for a spa day at one of Scotland’s award winning resorts, Cameron House’s Carrick Spa.
+While visiting Arrochar, make sure you book in for a spa day at one of Scotland’s award winning resorts, Cameron House’s Carrick Spa.
 Please note, Cameron House is closed until early 2021, but the Carrick Spa and golf course are still open.

-Cameron Spa is one of the more relaxing things to do in Arrochar.
+Carrick Spa is one of the more relaxing things to do in the Arrochar area.
 Perfect for the evening after a day spent traversing the Arrochar Alps.

-Cameron Spa is well known for its relaxing atmosphere and first class service.
+The Carrick Spa is well known for its relaxing atmosphere and first-class service.

 Facilities at this spa include a VIP couple’s room with a mineral bath, a relaxing steam room and private balcony, a Rasul mud chamber with steam room, and a Relaxation Suite.

-One of the main highlights of this stunning spa near Arrochar is the Cameron Spa rooftop infinity pool.
+One of the main highlights of this stunning spa is the Carrick Spa rooftop infinity pool.

 Unlike other spas in this area guests cab take a refreshing dip while they take in the views of Loch Lomond’s surrounding areas.

-Get outdoors and enjoy waked camping in the National park.
+Get outdoors and enjoy wild camping in the National park.

 Scotland allows visitors to ‘wild camp’ as part of the responsible access through the Scottish Outdoor Access Code.

-Wild camping should always be lightweight, done in small numbers and only for a short period of time in any one place (only for two or three nights).
+Wild camping should always be lightweight, done in small numbers and only for a short period of time in any one place (only for two or three nights), leaving no trace.

 ‘Wild camping’ is an excellent way experience the National Park and get to know the local wildlife.